wyzjack/wyzjack.github.io/_pages/about.md

 * PAKDD 2023
 * ICME 2022
 * ACCV 2024
-* ECCV Workshop on Unlearning and Model Editing, 2024
-* CVPR Workshop on Fair, Data-efficient, and Trusted Computer Vision, 2024
+* CVPR Workshop on Fair, Data-efficient, and Trusted Computer Vision, 2024, 2025
 * CVPR Workshop on Multimodal Algorithmic Reasoning, 2024
 * ICCV Workshop on Analysis and Modeling of Faces and Gestures, 2023
+* ECCV Workshop on Unlearning and Model Editing, 2024
 * ECCV Workshop on Vision With Biased or Scarce Data, 2022
 * AAAI Workshop on Scalable and Efficient Artificial Intelligence Systems, 2025
 * AAAI Workshop on Artificial Intelligence with Biased or Scarse Data, 2024